 Great strategies consider all aspects of a digital program, including a mobile strategy for those who will visit via tablet or a smartphone.
 With the share of Americans that own smartphones now up to 77%, any strategy that doesn’t include mobile is dangerously irrelevant today.

-In the example above, we see that mobile traffic is about 23% of all website traffic and the vast majority of mobile users are using Apple iOS devices.
-That tells us that whatever we do, we had better make sure it works on iPhones and iPads, from where we host videos to what social networks have great iOS mobile apps.
-For example, if we got a great piece of video coverage that was hosted on a news site that used a Flash Player, we’d want to re-render that or load the clip to YouTube to make sure our Apple mobile users could see it.
+In the example above, we see that the majority of mobile users are using Apple devices.
+That indicates that whatever we do to our site, we need to ensure it works well on iPhones and iPads, from where we host videos to what social networks have great iOS mobile apps.
+For example, if we got a great piece of video coverage that was hosted on a news site that used a Flash Player, we’d want to re-render that video or load the clip to YouTube to make sure users on mobile Apple devices could see it.